emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-02-embedded-resources-and-external-resources.md

 ## Adding code to the properties getter

-Since we have all the methods necessary right now, we can modify the getter of the public lazy property to get the values.
+Since we have all the methods right now, we can modify the getter of the public property to get the values.

 ```csharp
 private static Dictionary<string, string> _ResourcesEnglish;